LUDevNet/Docs/docs/game-mechanics/behaviors/attack-delay.rst

 Attack Delay (18)
 =================

-The attak is continued later with an :any:`gm-sync-skill` message.
+The attak is continued later with an :gm:server:`SyncSkill` message.

 Parameters
 ----------